AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 ## Communication channels {#channels-capabilities}

 With Campaign Web user interface, you can create, design and send email, SMS and push notifications, and measure their impact using various dedicated reports, as detailed [in this section](../msg/gs-messages.md).
-However, the following channels are not available in this version.
+However, the following channels are currently not available.

 Use the provided links to browse the Campaign v8 (client console) documentation and learn more about these channels.